Rysias/cds-assignments/language-assignments/language-a4/README.md

 For the baseline, I have chosen a simple setup.
 I have implemented a "pipeline" with the following components

 1. [Undersampler](https://imbalanced-learn.org/stable/references/generated/imblearn.under_sampling.RandomUnderSampler.html): Randomly undersamples the majority class to get equally many positive and negative examples
-2. [TF-IDF](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html): Creates TF-IDF features (link), disregarding stop words
+2. [TF-IDF](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html): Creates TF-IDF features, disregarding stop words
 3. [Logistic Regression](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression): Does good-ol' logistic regression

 I create these using scikit-learn and imbalanced-learn pipelines, which abstracts away many of the difficulties creating valid classifiers such as [data leakage](https://machinelearningmastery.com/data-leakage-machine-learning/).

 ### Deep Learning Approach
 The main limitation of the baseline appraoch is that TF-IDF only uses individual words while disregarding context such as semantics and syntax.
 More modern deep learning approaches take care of this by creating end-to-end models trained on huge amounts of data.
-Empirically, this creates more sophisticated features which in turn create better models.
-(LINKS).
+Empirically, this creates more sophisticated features which in turn create better models, as can be seen by their dominance on virtually [all text classification benchmarks](https://paperswithcode.com/task/text-classification)

 For this assignment I use transfer learning with the `nlm-en-dim50-with-normalization` from [google](https://tfhub.dev/google/nnlm-en-dim50-with-normalization/2) as my feature layer.
 This uses a feed-forward neural network trained on the Google 7B news dataset to create a 50-dimensional embedding, which we can then build a classifier on top of.